ibm-cloud-docs/openwhisk/installable_packages_overview.md

 [Pre-installed packages](/docs/openwhisk?topic=cloud-functions-openwhisk_packages#browse-packages) are automatically registered within {{site.data.keyword.openwhisk_short}} in the `/whisk.system` namespace.
 You can use them without completing any installation steps.

 Installable packages are packages that are available for you to install, edit, and use based on your needs.
 Installable packages do not reside within the {{site.data.keyword.openwhisk_short}} system.
 Instead, installable packages are externally housed in individual Github repositories.

-You can install these packages directly into your own namespace by using the `ibmcloud fn deploy` command, and can give a package a custom name.
+You can install these packages or your own directly into your namespace, and can give a package a custom name.
 Because the package is installed into your own namespace, you can modify the actions and feeds in the package as needed.

 ## Browsing pre-installed packages
 {: #pkgs_browse}

-Several packages are registered with {{site.data.keyword.openwhisk_short}}.
+Several packages are registered with {{site.data.keyword.openwhisk_short}} already for you.
 You can get a list of packages in a namespace, list the entities in a package, and get a description of the individual entities in a package.
+{: shortdesc}

 1. Get a list of packages in the `/whisk.system` namespace.
   ```